-High-tensile 5083 DNV certified plate aluminium is the material of choice among reputable plate boat builders, whereas coils of softer alloy material is usually the choice of tinnie builders.
+High-tensile 5083 DNV-certified plate aluminium is the material of choice among reputable plate boat builders, whereas coils of softer alloy material is usually the choice of ‘tinnie’ and ‘hybrid’ boat manufacturers.

 Good plate boats also draw great strength from a sub-floor frame that supports, braces and stiffens the hull.
-(Plate boats don’t have ribs around the inside of the hull.
-If you can see ribs or extrusion frames running down the sides under the side decks, it’s a dead giveaway the boat is built using the tinnie construction method, rather than true plate boat construction.)
+(Real plate boats don’t have ribs around the inside of the hull.
+If you can see ribs or extrusion frames running down the sides under the side decks, with tabs and screws holding down the floor, it’s a dead giveaway the boat is built using the tinnie or hybrid construction method, rather than true plate boat construction.)

 1. The way most other manufacturers build plate boats

-2. The way Bar Crusher builds a plate boat using Rigideck® – the toughest sub-floor system in the world
+2. The way Bar Crusher builds plate boats using Rigideck® – the toughest sub-floor system in the world

-This system is commonly used in the construction of most other plate boats in Australia.
+This system is commonly used in the construction of most other plate boats in Australia, particularly among the mass-production tinnie builders who also dabble in building plate boats.
+It’s quick and it’s cheap.
 If the cross-frames are situated too far apart, the bottom plate of the boat can deflect and deform.
 The flat bar provides some strength, but it needs to be braced properly to minimise deflection.

 Download FREE Boat Buyer’s Guide